Freelance Marijuana Jobs: Popular Opportunities for Freelancers

 Like consultants, marketing firms and ad agencies are beginning to dial in their services to support the cannabusiness.
-Dispensaries, glass shops and any other pot-centric business can benefit from marketing and branding strategies.
+Dispensaries, glass shops and any other pot-centric business can benefit from cannabis marketing and branding strategies.
 Freelance marketers can find the strong, unique traits of a business and use those qualities to (hopefully) increase a company’s profit.

 While basic social media and email marketing may be carried out by internal staff, businesses contract marketers when they want to make a bigger impact on the scene.
 The importance of marketing in the marijuana industry is not to be taken lightly.
 Marketing is essentially responsible for mainstreaming cannabis culture; in fact, it’s thanks to marijuana marketing that cities like Portland, OR and Denver, CO can embrace legalization as openly as they have.